 Value Added Tax, commonly known as VAT, is a consumption tax placed on goods and services sold within South Africa.
 For everyday consumers, VAT is a tax that is automatically included in the shelf price of almost everything we buy.

-In this guide, we will explain how VAT works in South Africa, who pays it, the registration rules for businesses, and how you can calculate VAT manually using simple formulas.
+In this guide, we will explain how VAT works in South Africa, who pays it, the registration rules for businesses, and how you can calculate VAT manually using standard VAT formulas.

 The rate was increased from 14% to 15% on April 1, 2018, which was the first rate change since 1993.